IPhone 4: Display

 The display of the iPhone 4 was manufactured by LG under an exclusive contract with Apple.
 It features an LED backlit TFT LCD capacitive touchscreen with a pixel density of 326 pixels per inch (ppi) on a 3.5 in (diagonally measured), 960×640 display.
 Each pixel is 78 micrometers in width.
 The display has a contrast ratio of 800:1.
-The screen was marketed by Apple as the "Retina display", based on the assertion that a display of approximately 300 ppi at a distance of 305 mm from one's eye, or 57 arcseconds per pixel is the maximum amount of detail that the human retina can perceive.
+The screen was marketed by Apple as the "Retina display", based on the assertion that a display of approximately 300 ppi at a distance of 305 mm from one's eye, or 57 arcseconds per pixel, is the maximum amount of detail that the human retina can perceive.
 With the iPhone expected to be used at a distance of about 12 inches from the eyes, a higher resolution would allegedly have no effect on the image's apparent quality as the maximum potential of the human eye has already been met.

 This claim was widely disputed.
 Raymond Soneira, president of DisplayMate Technologies, said in an interview with the Wired magazine, that his claims by Jobs are something of an exaggeration: "It is reasonably close to being a perfect display, but Steve pushed it a little too far".
-Soneira stated that the resolution of the human retina is higher than claimed by Apple, working out to 477 PPI at 12 inch from the eyes, or 36 arcseconds per pixel.
+Soneira stated that the resolution of the human retina is higher than claimed by Apple, working out to 477 ppi at 12 inch from the eyes, or 36 arcseconds per pixel.

 However, Phil Plait, author of Bad Astronomy, whose career includes a collaboration with NASA regarding the camera on the Hubble Space Telescope, responded to the criticism by stating that "if you have [better than 20/20] eyesight, then at one foot away the iPhone 4's pixels are resolved.
 The picture will look pixellated.
 If you have average eyesight, the picture will look just fine".

 Camera

-The iPhone 4 features an additional front-facing VGA camera, and a backside-illuminated 5 megapixel rear-facing camera with a 3.85 mm f/2.8 lens and an LED flash.
+The iPhone 4 features an additional front-facing 640×480 camera, and a backside-illuminated 5 megapixel rear-facing camera with a 3.85 mm f/2.8 lens and an LED flash.
 The rear-facing 5-megapixel camera is capable of recording HD video in 720p at 30 frames per second.
 Both cameras make use of the tap to focus feature, part of iOS 4, for photo and video recording.
 The rear-facing camera has a 5× digital zoom.